-To request an interim action or supportive measure, individuals who believe they have experienced sexual misconduct should contact the Title IX coordinator or Dean of Student Life.
-If a respondent, witness or person accused of misconduct feels that they need interim measures, please contact the Title IX coordinator.
+To request an interim action or supportive measure, individuals who believe they have experienced sexual misconduct should contact the Title IX Coordinator or Campus Safety.
+If a respondent, witness, or person accused of misconduct feels that they need interim measures, please contact the Title IX Coordinator.